JoshuaTGWibowo/3D-Slicing/README.md

 - `--params`: path to a JSON file overriding the default material and geometry parameters.

-Each frame is written as an 8-bit monochrome BMP named `frame_XXXX.bmp`.
+Each frame is written as a 1-bit monochrome 4K BMP named `frame_XXXX.bmp`.
 The `slicing/metadata.json` file captures the parameters used for the run.

 ## Default parameters